Maryam5553/server-client-tls/README.md

 #### Note: Security concerns.

->We can notice that the CA **doesn't proceed** to any **identity verification** of the requester.
+>We can notice that the CA **doesn't proceed** with any **identity verification** of the requester.
 In fact, it will issue a certificate to anyone, as long as the CSR is well-formed.
 This is contrary to real life, where the CA will confirm **domain control** and organizational identity validation.
 >
->This project doesn't cover this part as it is only an example of a simplified PKI, covering only the certificate generation protocole and the role of TLS certificates in communications between peers.
+>This project doesn't cover this part as it is only an example of a simplified PKI, covering only the certificate generation protocol and the role of TLS certificates in communications between peers.
 >
->Let's also note that the communication between CA and requester isn't secure.
-In a real world scenario, this would compromise the integrity of the request, and lead to possible Man-in-the-Middle scenarios.
+>Let's also note that the communication between CA and the requester isn't secure.
+In a real world scenario, this would compromise the integrity of the request and lead to possible Man-in-the-Middle scenarios.
 The security of this scheme would fall as it lies in the trust of the root certificate.

 #### After the server setup